STUDY

 Career Opportunities

+Graduates of our BSc Midwifery degree can pursue a range of diverse careers.
 The skills and knowledge acquired during the course can be transferrable across a range of professions within health and social care, including:

-• Working as a clinical midwife in a variety of clinical settings including providing care through a continuity model.
+• Working as a clinical Midwife in a variety of clinical settings including providing care through a continuity model

-• Research
+• Research Midwife

 • Further professional development